 8. Maintain adequate levels of minerals and nutrients in your body.
 Bone building nutrients are calcium, magnesium, boron, vitamins D, A and K, and they are all needed to keep your teeth at their best.
-For full details on how to implement these nutrients, along with health testing, grab yourself a copy of Dance Your Way Through Life and get to #bodyhacking.
+I cover these in greater detail in this post.

 9. For an extra edge, utilize red light therapy once or twice per day.
 I use the DPL Oral Care device by Revive Light Therapy as an inexpensive option to provide the beneficial therapeutic frequencies of red and near infrared, as well as antibacterial blue light directly to my gums and teeth.
 It is affordable and does not emit harmful levels of EMFs.
 After using it for the first time, my gum pockets reduced by two or even three millimeters in just 6 months.
 It works.